How do robots see humans?

 Robots rely on a combination of cameras, sensors, and sophisticated algorithms to perceive and interpret the world around them.
 Here’s a breakdown of the key components involved in how robots see humans:

-1. Cameras: Just like our eyes, robots use cameras to capture visual information.
+1. ĉambroj: Just like our eyes, robots use cameras to capture visual information.
 These cameras can be mounted on the robot’s body or head, providing a visual perspective of the environment.

-3. Image Processing: Once the visual data is captured, it undergoes image processing techniques to enhance the quality and extract relevant features.
+3. Bildo-Prilaborado: Once the visual data is captured, it undergoes image processing techniques to enhance the quality and extract relevant features.
 This process involves tasks like noise reduction, edge detection, and image segmentation.

-4. Object Recognition: Robots employ complex algorithms to recognize and identify objects, including humans.
+4. Objekta Rekono: Robots employ complex algorithms to recognize and identify objects, including humans.
 These algorithms analyze the visual data and compare it with pre-existing models or databases to determine the identity of the objects present in the scene.

-5. Facial Recognition: Facial recognition is a crucial aspect of how robots perceive humans.
+5. Vizaĝa Rekono: Facial recognition is a crucial aspect of how robots perceive humans.
 By analyzing facial features such as eyes, nose, and mouth, robots can identify individuals and even detect emotions to some extent.

 6. Gesture and Posture Analysis: Robots also interpret human gestures and postures to understand intentions and interact accordingly.
 By analyzing body movements, robots can infer actions like waving, pointing, or even complex gestures like handshakes.